i2bc/SURFMAP/README.md

 # Usage of SURFMAP
 [Go to the top](#Table-of-contents)

 To illustrate the usage of SURFMAP, we'll make use of files that you can find in the `example/` directory of SURFMAP.
-You can see where it is located with the following command:
+You can see where this directory is located on your machine with the following command:

 ```bash
 python3 -c "import surfmap; print(surfmap.PATH_TO_EXAMPLES)"
 ```

-All command examples will make use of the docker image of SURFMAP thanks to the CLI option `--docker`.
+All command examples will make use of the docker image of SURFMAP thanks to the CLI option **`--docker`**.
 If you want to use SURFMAP through a local install, then simply remove this option.
 For instance:

 ```bash
 # a command that will run on a docker container